05blue04/Poneglyph/README.md

 ## Authentication

-All write operations (POST, PATCH, DELETE) require authentication using a Bearer token:
+All write operations (POST, PATCH, DELETE) require authentication using a Bearer token:(*ONLY if enabled in .env file)

 ```bash
 curl -H "Authorization: Bearer your-token-here" \